 Injuries to children are particularly distressing and the impact of a brain injury can often only add to that distress.
 Sadly, some child brain injury claims can arise because someone has been negligent in delivering care.

-Chronic Pain Injury is a condition that affects millions of people in the UK.
-It can also be referred to as Complex Regional Pain Syndrome (CPRS).
+Chronic pain injury is a debilitating condition that affects millions of people in the UK.
+It can also be referred to as Complex Regional Pain Syndrome (CPRS) and can sometimes occur following an accident.
+If you are suffering from chronic pain following an accident that wasn’t your fault, you might have cause to make a chronic pain injury claim.

 A head injury is something that can be very serious, causing life-shattering injuries to victims and/or their families.
 However, they are not always this serious, and can sometimes cause a minor or temporary condition.
-However severe your head injury, if you have suffered then you have a legal entitlement to make a head injury claim.
+No matter how severe your head injury is, if you have suffered then you have a legal entitlement to make a head injury claim.

 A fatal accident claim will consider the level of pain and suffering that has taken place in between injury and death.
 It will also consider financial losses during this period.